M&A Community logo

 m&a process

-However, executing an M&A process is no small feat and demands significant effort from both the sell- and buy-side.
+That’s the paradox of M&A: high potential, but even higher risk.
+Executing an M&A process is no small feat and demands significant effort from both the sell- and buy-side.
 It requires a well-thought-out plan that considers several factors.

 • The process of mergers and acquisitions explained